 For the above sequence you need to play the A chord with only the index fingers or use the thumb for the bass strings.

-The examples of progressions are all involving smooth movements.
-It's not always that shifting to another chord via a slash chord works that well.
+Although, it's not always that shifting to another chord via a slash chord works that well.
 Sometimes there are no perfect changes.
-Like C/D#, which on piano had been suitable between C and D, but there is no chord shape on the guitar that makes the transition smooth, and the bigger the changes are in finger positions, the less likely that the progression to sound great.
+Like C/D#, which on piano had been suitable between C and D, but there is no chord shape on the guitar that makes the transition smooth, and the bigger the changes are in finger positions, the less likely for the progression to sound great.